gravitational/teleport/rfd/0181-pg-database-access-webui.md

 This is the same scenario, but the PostgreSQL instance was configured with user provisioning enabled.
-This change implies which information Alice sees on the connect modal.
-She doesn’t need to select the database user, as it will default to her username.
+This change implies which information Alice sees on the connection information modal.
+She doesn't need to select the database user, as it will default to her username.
 The select is then disabled, and a new now select will be presented where she can select database roles attached to their user.

 ![PostgreSQL connect modal with database roles](assets/0181-connect-dialog-roles.png)